 I’d highly recommend Dr. Bejarano for any expat who wants a gynecologist checkup in Mazatlan by a female doctor who is fluent in English.

-I then made an appointment for later that week to have my breast sonogram at ResoMaz, which is adjacent to the Dr. Bejarano’s clinic.
+I then made an appointment for later that week to have my breast sonogram at ResoMaz, which is adjacent* to the Dr. Bejarano’s clinic. (*Was adjacent to her old office.)
 That receptionist did not know English, but I knew enough Spanish to get by.
-This is where an expat needing checkups might have a problem.
+This is where an expat needing medical checkups might have a problem.

-Luckily for me, when I returned two days later for my appointment, there was another ResoMaz receptionist who spoke decent English.
+Luckily for me, when I returned two days later for my appointment, there was another ResoMaz receptionist who did speak decent English.

 Breast sonogram as a follow up exam